Venom9718/Venom9718/README.md

 # 👋 Hi ya, I'm Venom
 🤤 I'm a discord/coding addict.

-💪 Mostly used language is javascript.
+💪 Mostly used languages are javascript and typescript.

-🔥 Always me